 4. Architectural Decentralization

 This type of decentralization in blockchain is more about the number of systems involved in a blockchain network.
-The greater the number of nodes/systems, the greater the blockchain decentralized.
+The greater the number of nodes/systems, the greater a blockchain network is decentralized.
 Even if one or more systems crash, the network goes on perpetually.

 5. Political Decentralization

 Political decentralization is more concerned about the number of people or groups which run the systems in the network.
 For instance, a blockchain may run on multiple servers, but only one organization or person might be controlling it.
 In such a case, there is zero political decentralization involved.
-Bitcoin is a good example of a politically decentralized network.
+Bitcoin and other top layer 1 blockchain projects is a good example of a politically decentralized network.

 6. Logical Decentralization